You are using an outdated browser. Please upgrade your browser to improve your experience and security.

 What is the West Virginia v.
 B.P.J. case about?

 The West Virginia v.
-B.P.J case centers on an 11-year-old (now 15-year-old) West Virginian named Becky Pepper-Jackson and her family.
+B.P.J case centered on an 11-year-old (now 15-year-old) West Virginian named Becky Pepper-Jackson and her family.
 In 2021, West Virginia passed a law (House Bill 3293) banning transgender girls and women from participating on girls’ school sports teams, from middle school through college.
 Because she is transgender, Becky was prohibited from joining her school’s running team – and her family took legal action to challenge the state law.
 Becky’s family successfully blocked House Bill 3293 in the lower courts, however, the state asked the Supreme Court to overturn the lower court’s decision, and re-litigate the case at our country’s highest judicial level.

 What is the Little v.
 Hecox case about?